 Aka – who am I, and what am I doing here?

-My name is Laura and essentially I live in France on the cheap.
-Out of necessity rather than any kind of lifestyle choice, I’m dedicated to living frugally while also appreciating the beautiful country in which I have made my home.
+My name is Laura and essentially I live in France cheaply.
+Out of necessity as much as lifestyle choice, I’m dedicated to living frugally while also appreciating the beautiful country in which I have made my home.

 I live with my husband, our spoilt cat and dog, and way too many houseplants in a small village deep in one of the forest-like national parks of Haute Vienne, central France.